na-na-hi/renget/archive/oaicards.md

 This gives her a little background to why she's a mess and gives (You) motivation to fix her.

+**Relative > Absolute**
+`{{char}} is short` > `{{char}} is 149 cm`
+`{{char}} has tiny breasts` > `{{char}} has AA cup breasts` Relative values are better since these things are context driven.
+The AI will have an easier time drawing the connection of "she is short therefore she should stand on her tiptoes for the kiss" compared to its absolute value equivalent.
+Additionally, adding a comparable subject can benefit understanding.
+`{{char}} is short like a child`, `{{char}} is shorter than {{user}}`, etc.

+**Negation: Don't think of a pink elephant.**
+Did you imagine a pink elephant when you read that line?
+The AI will do the same.
+Do not bring up things that you don't want the AI to bring up.
+Try to avoid negative prompts as much as possible.
+Instead of `{{char}} does not like grapes` use `{{chat}} dislikes grapes` Before you do that though, think—is this dislike for grapes actually relevant?
+Include it only if it is, otherwise you want to avoid it altogether.
+Don't think of the pink elephant if you can help it!

+This used to be a way worse issue on CAI but OAI models seem to handle negative prompts much better so don't worry too much about using a negative line in your card.
+Just avoid it if possible.

+Quoting a [post](https://desuarchive.org/g/thread/93294537#93296306) which made a very good point about avoiding negatives.

+>Remember to replace negatives with positives.
+>The AI reads better
+>{{char}} is/has [this]
+>than
+>{{char}} doesn't/can't/hasn't [this]
+>{{char}} CAN'T contact her organisation
+>is not as well understood by the AI as:
+>{{char}} IS unable to contact her organisation.
+>or
+>{{char}} LOST contact with her organisation.

 #####Example chat
 Conversations that have taken place before the one the user will have…or so they used to be.
 Now with `example_user` and `example_assistant`, these are more instructions for the AI.
 Newer OAI models are being trained on more and more system messages so theoretically example chats should become more powerful over time, [read more](https://github.com/openai/openai-python/blob/main/chatml.md).
-That is at least what my first impression is.
-I haven't played around much with the new `example_user` system since ToddAI is here and this is a very recent change to Silly-dev as far as I'm aware.

 I've already described how example chats are read in the frontend section.
 The `{{char}}:` messages should include the kind of messages you are looking to receive back.
 From the length of the message, to the ratio of \*actions\* and "dialogue", first person or third person POV.
 All of this should be decided by example chats (or greeting, but preferably both places).

+{{user}} messages are just as important as your {{char}} messages.
+It gives the model context on when to respond like what.
+You don't have to be fancy with it, just a simple `*I watch her go vroom vroom*` is good enough if you expect those kinds of prompts in the average conservation with your character.

-Do not include too many example chats, otherwise your description gets pushed back in the memory too much.
+Do not include too many example chats otherwise your description gets pushed back in the memory too much.
 2-3 short back and forths is fine.
 Make use of `<START>` to break conversations apart.

+><START>?
+`<START>` is replaced with a system message saying `[Start a new chat]` by your Tavern.
+It's good for context and to break 2 messages apart.
+See [common mistakes](https://rentry.org/oaicards#common-mistakes).
+Take the following example:
+`{{user}}: This guy is funny.`
+`{{char}}: Don't let him fool you, he's actually a psychopath!` `<START>`
+`{{user}}: ahhh ahhh mistress..`
+`{{char}}: *5 paragraphs of explicit sex*`
+`<START>` is recommended to use for context jump between the two different example chats.
+It's optional but it is a pretty short line and temporary in the memory so it doesn't hurt that much to keep.

 #####Common mistakes
 If you're observant you might have noticed something with my Jerma985 card earlier.